IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 53. Take note that the **Power On** and **Power Off** buttons have updated to reflect the VM status.
 For a third time, select the **All Actions** drop-down from the panel's interface.

 54. Click the **Delete** button to tear down the VM instance.
-Confirm your selection when prompted to do so.
+Confirm the selection when prompted to do so.

 ![](_attachments/shared-managing-32.png)